taskcluster/taskcluster-rfcs/rfcs/0124-worker-manager.md

 will use the complete the bid if it is selected.
-The standard response entries will be things like the amount of capacity for that bid, a price per capacity unit in the bid and a rating of how reliable the provider thinks the bid will be.
+The standard response entries will be things like the amount of capacity for that bid, a price per capacity unit in the bid and a rating of how reliable the provider thinks the bid will be at being fulfilled.
 The bidding strategy will pass the selected bid to the provider for allocation.
 The default bidding strategy will match the current aws-provisioner algorithm.

 In order to support development of experimental bidding strategies, a bidding